eappel/RGBColorSlider/README.md

 ## Usage

-To use RGBColorSlider in your project, you need to include the following:
+To use RGBColorSlider in your project, you need to include the following

     #import "RGBColorSlider.h"
     #import "RGBColorSliderDelegate.h"

-To recieve color change updates, your view controller must adopt the `RGBColorSliderDataOutput` protocol, which has one required method:
+To recieve color change updates, your view controller must adopt the `RGBColorSliderDataOutput` protocol, which has one required method

 ```objective-c
 @interface YourViewController () <RGBColorSliderDataOutlet>